MichaelCurrin/coding-blog/coding_blog/security.md

 # Online Security
-> How to understand modern online security and how to improve your security
+> How to generate strong passwords and setup 2FA and a password manager

 For context, hackers have more powerful algorithms and launch attacks on larger scales, so everyone is at risk.
 And most password cracking is automated and systematic, rather than a human guessing passwords.